What Is Macro Photography? A Simple Definition

 Use Manual Focus

-One of the biggest challenges in macro photography is focusing.
-While the modern mirrorless or DSLR cameras offer a very reliable and accurate focusing system, working with small subjects and high magnifications and the necessity of having enough light can cause the focusing system to “hunt”.
-This means that the camera is unable to locate a sharp image and the focal point indicator constantly moving from place to place.
-Therefore, it is better to switch to manual focus and manually rotate the focus ring until you land on a sharp image.
+One of the biggest challenges in macro photography is achieving accurate focus.
+While modern mirrorless and DSLR cameras offer reliable autofocus systems, working with small subjects at high magnification — combined with the need for sufficient light — can cause the focusing system to "hunt".
+This means the camera is unable to lock onto a sharp image and the focal point indicator keeps shifting.
+It is therefore better to switch to manual focus and carefully rotate the focus ring until you land on a crisp, sharp image.
+Many photographers also find it helpful to set the focus ring to a fixed point and then slowly rock the camera forward and backward to fine-tune sharpness, rather than adjusting the ring itself.

 Check the Composition

-Falling hand-in-hand with the focal point of the image, it is crucial to ensure that you have properly framed your image.
-This minimises the need for post-production and cropping, which reduces the resolution of the image.
+Falling hand-in-hand with the focal point of the image, it is crucial to ensure that you have properly framed your shot before pressing the shutter.
+This minimises the need for post-production cropping, which reduces the resolution of the final image.
 If your macro image is not 100% sharp, it is essentially going to be unusable.
+Take a moment before each shot to review the viewfinder or live view display and consider the rule of thirds, leading lines, and background clutter.
+A clean, uncluttered background will draw the viewer's attention directly to the fine detail of your subject.

 Experiment with a Flash